 Office of the President Staff

-As Chief of Staff and Associate Vice President for Administration, Grace Hernandez reports directly to the President and serves as the liaison between the President and other members of his senior staff.
+As Chief of Staff and Vice President for Administration, Grace Hernandez reports directly to the President and serves as the liaison between the President and other members of his senior staff.
 In addition, Human Resources, the Office of Communications & Marketing, the Title IX office, and the President's Performance Series report to Grace.
 She has a long history working in higher education and previously served as Chief of Staff to the President and Affirmative Action Director at The University of Missouri-Kansas City (UMKC).
 Prior to UMKC, she served as the Director of Diversity & EEO Office at The University of Texas at San Antonio (UTSA).
 Grace earned her B.A. in English from UTSA and received a M.A. in Human Resources Development from Webster University.
 She is also an active member in the Lubbock community and has served on the board of the Lubbock Chamber of Commerce, the Science Spectrum, United Way and CASA of the South Plains.

 Executive Assistant to the President

 Mikki began her career at the university in 1996 and serves as the Executive Assistant to the President.
 In 2012, she joined the Office of the President and has supported Presidents and, previously, Vice Presidents in four divisions.
 As a first-generation college student, she earned a B.A. degree from TTU in 1999.
 Mikki cherishes time with her husband and two daughters and pursuing their many interests.